How to bleed ABS module without scan tool [with pictures]

 This will cause lots of overheats in the brake lines.
 You may also experience the brake pedal depressed, or it even goes to the floor.

-A scan tool with bleeding functions is quite expensive.
+A scan tool with bleeding functions can be quite expensive.
 But you can totally do it without spending that much money.

 Let me show you how!